dimitar86kostov/programming-basics/README.md

-# SoftUni Programming Basics course Homework.
+# SoftUni Programming Basics course

 - Working with the console (data input and output)
 - Working with loops (for)